 Phospholipid vesicles that encapsulate CBD can pass through the cells lining the mouth directly into the blood, avoiding alteration by harsh digestive processes that normally degrade or limit compound absorption.

-Well engineered liposomes using phosphatydal-choline can cross the blood-brain barrier, deposit their cargo of CBD into the brain and directly act on intracellular functions of the CB1 receptors.
+Well-engineered liposomes using phosphatidyl-choline can cross the blood-brain barrier, deposit their cargo of CBD into the brain and directly act on intracellular functions of the CB1 receptors.
 CB1 receptors affect memory, mood, sleep, appetite and pain sensation and influence neurologic conditions like canine epilepsy and seizures.
 So getting an accurate dose delivered to the appropriate receptors is essential to better treatment outcomes.

 In essence, CBD delivered via sublingual administration in the form of liposome ‘spheres’ provides for more accurate dosing and a more effective-therapeutic effect; making this method more economical more potent than choosing a CBD product based on the milligram concentration listed on the label.